Deepwater Horizon litigation: Gross negligence ruling

 On September 4, 2014, U.S. District Judge Carl Barbier ruled in the Clean Water Act trial that BP was guilty of gross negligence and willful misconduct under the Act.
 He described BP's actions as "reckless," while he said Transocean's and Halliburton's actions were "negligent."
 He apportioned 67% of the blame for the spill to BP, 30% to Transocean, and 3% to Halliburton.
 Fines would be apportioned commensurate with the degree of negligence of the parties, measured against the number of barrels of oil spilled.
 Under the Clean Water Act fines can be based on a cost per barrel of up to $4,300, at the discretion of the judge.
 The number of barrels was in dispute at the conclusion of the trial with BP arguing 2.5 million barrels were spilled over the 87 days the spill lasted, while the court contends 4.2 million barrels were spilled.
 BP issued a statement strongly disagreeing with the finding, and saying the court's decision would be appealed.

 Barbier ruled that BP had acted with “conscious disregard of known risks" and rejected BP's assertion that other parties were equally responsible for the oil spill.
 His ruling stated that BP "employees took risks that led to the largest environmental disaster in U.S. history,” that the company was “reckless,” and determined that several crucial BP decisions were “primarily driven by a desire to save time and money, rather than ensuring that the well was secure.”

 The ruling means that BP, which had already spent more than $28 billion on cleanup costs and damage claims, may be liable for another $18 billion in damages, four times the Clean Water Act maximum penalties and many times more than the $3.5 billion BP had already allotted.
 Barbier ruled that BP had acted with “conscious disregard of known risks.”
 BP strongly disagreed with the ruling and filed an immediate appeal.
+In July 2015, BP made settlement, paying some extra penalties.